 Stefanie O’Connell, from The Broke and Beautiful Life, mentioned her love of Excel spreadsheets, exclaiming, “I don’t know what I’d do without my spreadsheets!”

 Former Careful Cents writer Kali Hawlk, makes use of Google Calendar to track calls, appointments and events.
 She states that “I need about three planners for my to-do lists and to help me manage my productivity!,” she says.

 In addition to spreadsheets and Asana, an editorial calendar can make a world of difference for some writers.
 Past Careful Cents writer Kayla Sloan says, “I use an editorial calendar on my Google Drive along with a very detailed all-encompassing calendar that includes my personal events, my business events, and events from my full-time job so I don’t forget anything.
 I’m a huge fan of calendars!”

 As a freelancer, you may be juggling various deadlines at any given moment and everyone has their own process for tracking multiple deadlines.

 As evidenced here, every business owner has a different processes for organizing their ideas and managing deadlines.
 No two freelancers are exactly the same.
 Hopefully this has given you some ideas of how to better organize your schedule so you will feel less overwhelmed and more productive.

-Plus, you’ll learn how to limit at-home distractions, stop jumping from task to task, battle the inbox overwhelm (and win!)so you can be more productive every. single. day.
+You’ll learn how to limit at-home distractions, stop jumping from task to task, battle the inbox overwhelm (and win!).
+Seriously, this course will help you be more productive every. single. day.